garthNicholas/Poised-project-management-database/README.md

 Requirements:

     - Setup Java IDLE - IntelliJ
-    - Setup mySQL database
+    - Setup MySQL database

 Description of project:

     - Using a constructor - Create a class that will be used to create a project object - per project
     - Using a constructor - Create a class that will be used to create person objects for all staff involved - Eg: Customer, Architect, Stuctural Engineer and Project manager
-    - Read and write data to and from database using mySQL
+    - Read and write data to and from database using MySQL

 The project should also also be able to complete the following:

-    - Capture all information about a project and store this in the appropriate table in the PoisedPMS database in mySQL
+    - Capture all information about a project and store this in the appropriate table in the PoisedPMS database in MySQL

     - Locate and select any project in the database by entering either the project number or project name

-    - Specifically locate and print out all currenly Incomplete Project
+    - Specifically locate and print out any currently Incomplete Projects

-    - Confirm which of the projects on the database are past deadline, and those that have not yet passed the deadline
+    - Confirm which of the projects on the database are past deadline

-    - Update information about existing projects on mySQL database after having confirmed the updated data with the user
+    - Update information about existing projects on MySQL database after having confirmed the updated data with the user
          Eg: Update staff details
                     i.e:  The architect may get a new mobile number